FoggyFinder/FSharpCoreRtTest/README.md

     :?> System.Linq.Expressions.Expression<int>
 ```

-## .tail instructions
+## The .tail instruction: ignored on UWP

 It appears that .Net Native ignores tail instructions, while CoreRT implements them.
 Lack of support for .tail calls on UWP does not break typical F# code.
 It is therefore recommended not to create code in UWP that is heavily dependent on tail call optimization.

 ## F# Event: works on UWP, fails on CoreRT